-- duration: for 14 weeks. payment of the care be the parents); - amount of the daily allo the start of entitlement
+- duration: for 14 weeks.
+A qualifying period of 18 months applies to payment of the care benefit (this can be divided freely between the parents); - amount of the daily allowance: 80 % of the average income before the start of entitlement, max.
+CHF 220/day.